10 September 2016 – 26 March 2017

 Under Arms: Fire & Forget 2 was an expansion and new conception of the show Fire & Forget: On Violence, curated by E. Blumenstein and D. Tyradellis for the KW Institute for Contemporary Art Berlin.

 Curators: Ellen Blumenstein, Dr Daniel Tyradellis, Matthias Wagner K

 Curatorial assistance: Juliane Duft, Anna Gien

-The exhibition will be accompanied by a bilingual Distanz-Verlag publication entitled AMMO, which will present widely differing forms of art, advertising, design and fashion in a glossy magazine aesthetic.
+The exhibition has been accompanied by a bilingual Distanz-Verlag publication entitled AMMO, which presented widely differing forms of art, advertising, design and fashion in a glossy magazine aesthetic.

-From the perspectives of fields such as military history and psychoanalysis, contributions by renowned guest authors – among them Olaf Arndt, Richard Brem, Klaus Günther, Andreas Hofbauer and Barbara Vinken – will address the subjects of non-lethal weapons, camouflage, and the justification of self-defence and seek an explanation for why military references are so popular in fashion.
-AMMO will also feature hitherto unpublished notes by Friedrich Kittler on a seminar concerned with literature and war and a small drawing from the media theorist’s estate.
+From the perspectives of fields such as military history and psychoanalysis, contributions by renowned guest authors – among them Olaf Arndt, Richard Brem, Klaus Günther, Andreas Hofbauer and Barbara Vinken – addressed the subjects of non-lethal weapons, camouflage, and the justification of self-defence and seek an explanation for why military references are so popular in fashion.
+AMMO also features hitherto unpublished notes by Friedrich Kittler on a seminar concerned with literature and war and a small drawing from the media theorist’s estate.